hs105/awesome-opencv-scripts/README.md

 ## Best Template Matching

 The monster can move and turn left and turn right.
-We want to keep track of its positions.
+We want to keep track of its position and direction.
 We can use templates of this monster facing front, left and right:

 ![Alt text](images/monster.png)